tybecker/ChessGame/README.md

 This game was made primarily by me, so that I could test out my ideas for a chess AI.
 So far it mostly works, but the AI isn't very smart.
 I have some ideas for upgrading it though, so we'll see how that goes.
 While I wrote most of the code, I did get some of it from a tutorial on a youtube channel, so I'll give credit at the end of this document, along with features and known bugs.

 Features not implemented:
-1. Zerg rush in the openig menu.
+1. Zerg rush in the opening menu.
 A joke mode in which one side is swamped by an uneding swarm of pawns.
 2. There should be a pause between taking a move, and the AI taking a move.
 If possible, a bit of animation too.
 3. The AI is still pretty stupid.
 Make it look into the future a bit.
 4. Make the game understand when a side has won, so that it can declare the game over.